meteor/meteor/content/react-native.md

 <h2 id="getting-started">Getting started with React Native</h2>

+React Native projects are coded using the same React principles, but have a completely separate codebase from your Meteor project.
+In order to use React Native with Meteor, you create a React Native app and use the `meteor-react-native` package to connect your app to your Meteor server.

+For most projects, since your native app will display the same data and call the same methods as your Meteor web app, creating a React Native app that connects to your Meteor server does not require any changes to your Meteor codebase.

+The only time you will need to make changes to your Meteor codebase is to enable certain features that are unique to your native app.
+For example, if you want to add push notifications to your native app, you will need to create a method on your Meteor app to store the native push tokens for a user.

 There are two routes for getting started with React Native.
 You can use "Vanilla" React Native, or you can use [Expo](https://expo.io/).
 Expo is a set of tools built around React Native.
 You can even try out React Native from your web browser using [Expo Snack](https://snack.expo.io/).
 You don't even need to install XCode or Android Studio to start using Expo.

 Here are the downsides to using Expo: